Small correlation is sufficient for optimal noisy quantum metrology: On-site measurement scheme with time-reversal

 Finally, we consider the noisy case $p>0$. \eqref{eq:DeltaO<} still holds (where $\rho_\theta^{(0)}$ is replaced with $\rho_\theta$) because adding noise does not create long-range correlation~\cite{LRB_open10}.
 It then remains to show \eqref{eq:-dtheta=L2} is also robust.
 For illustrative purposes, we focus on dephasing noise here, i.e., \(\mathcal{N}_{\theta,p}=\DD_{\theta,p}\), yielding

 where we recall that the dual map of the dephasing noise $\DD_{0, p}$ is itself, and use the locality of $\widetilde{P}_I$ to restrict the channel to a region of size $c_0 L^2$ with $c_0 \sim 1$.
 Taking $p L^2 \leq c_{\rm no}$ and $c_{\rm no}$ sufficiently small guarantees the contribution from noise to \eqref{eq:-dtheta=L2} is subdominant relative to the noiseless result.
+This completes the proof sketch of Theorem \ref{thm:Orev>}.